Dividend - frequently asked questions

 Providing one annual dividend confirmation ensures that you receive a complete record of the dividends you have received on your shares in time for completing your tax return.

-From May 2017, shareholders who wish to receive their dividends in a currency other than Pound Sterling can elect to receive their dividends in Euros, free of charge, directly into a nominated Euro bank account in the Single Euro Payments Area (SEPA).
+Shareholders who wish to receive their dividends in a currency other than Pound Sterling can elect to receive their dividends in Euros, free of charge, directly into a nominated Euro bank account in the Single Euro Payments Area (SEPA).